biolink/biolinkml/tests/test_biolink_model/source/markdown/InformationContentEntity.md

-# Class: information content entity
+# Type: information content entity

 a piece of information that typically describes some piece of biology or is used as support.

 URI: [biolink:InformationContentEntity](https://w3id.org/biolink/vocab/InformationContentEntity)

 ![img](http://yuml.me/diagram/nofunky;dir:TB/class/\[InformationContentEntity|id(i):identifier_type;name(i):label_type;category(i):iri_type%20%2B]^-\[Publication],%20\[InformationContentEntity]^-\[EvidenceType],%20\[InformationContentEntity]^-\[ConfidenceLevel],%20\[NamedThing]^-\[InformationContentEntity])

 ## Parents

- *  is_a: [NamedThing](NamedThing.md) - a databased entity or concept/class
+ *  is_a: [named thing](named thing.md) - a databased entity or concept/class

 ## Children

- * [ConfidenceLevel](ConfidenceLevel.md) - Level of confidence in a statement
+ * [confidence level](confidence level.md) - Level of confidence in a statement
- * [EvidenceType](EvidenceType.md) - Class of evidence that supports an association
+ * [evidence type](evidence type.md) - Class of evidence that supports an association
- * [Publication](Publication.md) - Any published piece of information.
+ * [publication](publication.md) - Any published piece of information.
 Can refer to a whole publication, or to a part of it (e.g. a figure, figure legend, or section highlighted by NLP).
 The scope is intended to be general and include information published on the web as well as journals.

 ## Referenced by class